neu-se/galette/supplemental/README.md

 ```
 iteration,rss,elapsed_time,benchmark,tool,trial_id
-TODO
+7,728072,5057,jme,galette,533
 ```

-This row indicates that TODO
+This row indicates that the tool "galette" has an execution time of "5057" milliseconds and a maximum RSS of "728072" kilobytes on iteration "7" of trial "533" on the benchmark "jme".

 ## Setup